-If good has come of the COVID-19 experience, it’s a acceleration of senior living and long-term care’s focus on finding more efficient ways to operate facilities, automate compliance, predict staffing gaps, and reduce costs.
-Add in an already competitive marketplace, and senior care operators who want to differentiate their facility in 2021 are investing in improving safety, amenities, and the use of technology.
+If anything good has come out of the COVID-19 experience, it's a much-needed acceleration of senior living and long-term care's focus on finding more efficient ways to operate facilities, automate compliance, predict staffing gaps, and reduce costs.
+Add in an already competitive marketplace, senior care operators who want to differentiate their facility in 2021 are investing in improving safety, amenities, and the use of technology.

 Here are some of the biggest trends senior care operators are embracing to drive their organizations forward in 2021.

 Time to kick manual paper-based process to the curb

 All signs point to digital transformation as the answer to the most pressing challenges facing the post-acute care and senior living industry in 2021.
 In fact, according to Mckinsey, 92% of companies expect to adopt digital technologies, and that was before COVID-19.
 Operators who haven’t already taken the first step towards digital can no longer afford to stay timid.
 This means finding the right technology partner with software that allows you to automate and optimize everything from scheduling to compliance reporting and tracking time and attendance at the click of a button.

 Technology that hits the sweet spot of quality care and cost reduction